Kenshin9977/video-dl/README.md

 ### Installation

 * Download and extract a copy of the repository.
-* Go to the `script/` folder and run `video-dl-unix.sh`, if both `youtube-dl` and `ffmpeg` are found and you are prompted to enter a URL, you are good to go.
+* Go to the `scripts/` folder and run `video_dl_unix.sh`, if both `youtube-dl` and `ffmpeg` are found and you are prompted to enter a URL, you are good to go.

 ## Features

-* Works with every website youtube-dl [supports](https://ytdl-org.github.io/youtube-dl/supportedsites.html)
+* Works with every website youtube-dl [supports](https://ytdl-org.github.io/youtube-dl/supportedsites.html).
 * Get videos in 1080p or less if this resolution isn't available.
 * Let you choose the start and end time of the video you want to download.
 * Force video recode in order to ensure compatibility with every editing software.